-Equity Required to Call – Otherwise known as “Pot odds”.
+- Equity Required to Call – Otherwise known as “Pot odds”.
 Pot odds are different from the “odds of hitting” outlined in the first application of poker statistics.
 “Pot odds”, when expressed as a percentage, indicate the percentage of the total pot we would be investing on a call.

 This number is identical to the amount of pot-equity required to break even on a call when closing the action.

 For example, according to the above chart, if our opponent makes a 50% pot-sized bet, we’d be investing 25% of the total pot if we made a call.

-Break-Even Point of Bluff – This value shows us how frequently a bluff (of a specific size) would need to take down the pot to be directly profitable (ignoring any pot equity).
+- Break-Even Point of Bluff – This value shows us the bluff frequency (of a specific size) needed to take down the pot to be directly profitable (ignoring any pot equity).

-All these values can be calculated directly on the fly using probability, but most serious poker players prefer the statistics-based approach of simply memorising all fundamental values.
+All these values can be calculated directly on the fly using probability.
+But most serious poker players prefer the statistics-based approach of simply memorising all fundamental values.

 3. Using Poker Statistics for DB Analysis